slusarz/dovecot-documentation/source/configuration_manual/home_directories_for_virtual_users.rst

 =======================

-Home directory shouldn't be the same as mail directory with mbox or Maildir formats (but with dbox/obox it's fine).
+Home directory shouldn't be the same as mail directory with mbox or Maildir formats (but with dbox it's fine).
 It's possible to do that, but you might run into trouble with it sooner or later.
 Some problems with this are:

 * Non-mailbox files may show up as mailboxes.